AkhiraChain/contracts/contracts/marketplace/marketplace.md

 Marketplace platforms like OpenSea make actions like making an offer to a direct listing, gasless.
 End users of the marketplace sign messages expressing intent to perform an action (e.g. list *x* NFT for sale at the price of 10 ETH), and a centralized order-book infrastructure matches two seller-buyer intents, and send the respective signed messages by the seller and buyer to their market smart contract for the sale to be executed.

-We're working on breaking up, sizing down and optimizing the `Marketplace` contract to accommodate such off-chain actions, and coming up with a central order-book infrastructure that each thirdweb customer can run on their own.
+We're working on breaking up, sizing down and optimizing the `Marketplace` contract to accommodate such off-chain actions, and coming up with a central order-book infrastructure that each akhira customer can run on their own.